sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 ## Get Cody

-- **Sourcegraph Enterprise customers:** Contact your Sourcegraph technical advisor or [request enterprise access](https://sourcegraph.typeform.com/to/pIXTgwrd) to use Cody on your existing Sourcegraph instance.
+- **Sourcegraph Enterprise customers:** Contact your Sourcegraph technical advisor or [request enterprise access](https://about.sourcegraph.com/cody) to use Cody on your existing Sourcegraph instance.
-- **Everyone:** Cody for open source code is now available to all users with a Sourcegraph.com account.
+- **Everyone:** Cody for open source code is available to all users with a Sourcegraph.com account.
 If you don't yet have a Sourcegraph.com account, you can [create one for free](https://sourcegraph.com/sign-up).

-Cody is available as a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and in Sourcegraph itself.
+Cody is available as a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and in the Sourcegraph web interface.

 <div class="cta-group">
-<a class="btn btn-primary" href="quickstart">★ VS Code extension quickstart</a>
+<a class="btn btn-primary" href="quickstart">★ Cody quickstart</a>
 <a class="btn" href="explanations/use_cases">Cody use cases</a>
 <a class="btn" href="faq">FAQ</a>
 <a class="btn" href="https://discord.com/servers/sourcegraph-969688426372825169">Join our Discord</a>